benjirer/chatPDF/README.md

 Light weight Streamlit ChatBot for PDF query based on https://github.com/thoqbk/pdf-query.

 ## Solution
-Uses LangChain and OpenAI to make your PDFs queryable.
+Uses LangChain and OpenAI to make your PDFs queryable:
-- Split the file into smaller chunks that are smaller than the token limitation.
+- Splits the file into smaller chunks that are smaller than the token limitation.
-- Utilize vector databases such as `FAISS` or `Chroma` to store these chunks.
+- Utilizes vector databases such as `FAISS` or `Chroma` to store these chunks.
-- Use LLM to search for related chunks in the database for each data retrieval request and summarize the information to obtain the final result.
+- Uses an LLM to search for related chunks in the database for each data retrieval request and summarizes the information to obtain the final result.
-- Frontend built with Streamlit
+- Uses Streamlit to provide a simple frontend.

 <img src='example_gui.png' width='400'>

-Refer to `chat.py` the details
+Refer to `chat.py` for the details.

 ## Run
 Prerequisites: